 This ultra-creamy seafood pasta salad, loaded with bites of sautéed shrimp, freshly made shell pasta, and delicious veggies like peas and celery, is THE perfect Seafood Pasta Salad.

-This ultra creamy seafood pasta salad, loaded with bites of sauteed shrimp, freshly made shell pasta and delicious veggies like peas and celery, is THE perfect pasta salad.
-I do not want to brag and say its the best….but, its the best.
-Easy peasy homemade lemon mayo dressing completes the the salad with just the right amount of tang and heat.
+I do not want to brag and say it’s the best….but it’s the best.
+Easy peasy homemade lemon mayo dressing completes the salad with just enough tang and heat.

-This particular shrimp salad is creamy and as far as pasta salads go, is pretty light.
-Of course anything with pasta in it is going to make you FULL but the creamy mayo taste and the shrimp keep you feeling like its a light version of a pasta salad.
-Plus my recipe makes a ton.
+This particular shrimp salad is creamy and, as far as a seafood salad recipe goes, is pretty light and a great summer side dish.
+Of course, anything with pasta in it will make you FULL, but the creamy mayo taste and the shrimp keep you feeling like it’s a light version of a summer pasta salad.

 - cooked and deveined shrimp, cut in half